-- 1(a) The early childhood educator knows that family systems are inextricably tied to child development. - 1(b) The early childhood educator understands the typical and atypical development of infants' and children's attachments and relationships with primary caregivers. - 1(c) The early childhood educator understands how learning occurs and that children's development influences learning and instructional decisions. - 1(d) The early childhood educator understands pre-, peri-, and postnatal development and factors, such as biological and environment conditions that affect children's development and learning.

-- 1(e) The early childhood educator understands the developmental consequences of toxic (strong, frequent, and/or prolonged) stress, trauma, protective factors and resilience, and the consequences on the child's mental health. - 1(f) The early childhood educator understands the importance of supportive relationships on the child's learning, emotional, and social development. - 1(g) The early childhood educator understands the role of adult-child relationships in learning and development.
+- 1(a) The early childhood educator knows that family systems are inextricably tied to child development. - 1(b) The early childhood educator understands the typical and atypical development from conception to age eight (8). - 1(c) The early childhood educator understands how learning occurs and that children's development influences learning and instructional decisions. - 1(d) The early childhood educator understands the developmental consequences of toxic (strong, frequent, and/or prolonged) stress, trauma, protective factors and resilience, and the consequences on the child's mental health. - 1(e) The early childhood educator understands the importance of supportive relationships on the child's learning, emotional, and social development. - 1(f) The early childhood educator understands the role of adult child relationships in learning and development.

-- 1(h) The early childhood educator identifies pre-, peri-, and postnatal development and factors, such as biological and environment conditions that affect children's development and learning. - 1(i) The early childhood educator collaborates with parents, families, specialists and community agencies to identify and implement strategies to minimize the developmental consequences of toxic (strong, frequent, and/or prolonged) stress and trauma, while increasing protective factors and resilience. - 1(j) The early childhood educator establishes and maintains positive interactions and relationships with the child.
+- 1(g) The early childhood educator identifies pre-, peri-, and postnatal development and factors, such as biological and environment conditions that affect children's development and learning. - 1(h) The early childhood educator establishes and maintains positive interactions and relationships with the child.